-The nomination categories covered a wide range of achievements including Progress in Education, Employment and Training, Personal Achievement, Achievement in Sport, Physical Activity, Excellence in Arts, Drama and Music, Community Action and Volunteering and the Outstanding Achievements of a Care Leaver.
+The categories covered a wide range: Progress in Education, Employment and Training, Personal Achievement, Achievement in Sport, Physical Activity, Excellence in Arts, Drama and Music, Community Action and Volunteering and the Outstanding Achievements of a Care Leaver.

-Councillor Rhyse Cathcart, deputy cabinet member for children and families, said: “It is important that we celebrate and highlight the hard work and achievements of our children and young people in care and care leavers; they are a credit to both themselves and the whole community of Bury.
+Cllr Tariq said: “It is important that we celebrate and highlight the hard work and achievements of our children and young people in care and care leavers - they are a credit to themselves and the whole community of Bury.
 Bury Council is proud of its commitment to corporate parenting, and we continue to work hard to raise the opportunities and aspirations of all our young people.”

-The event was made possible by the support and sponsorship of AFG Law, Carrick Signs and Inspire Community Services.
+The event was made possible by the support and sponsorship of AFG Law, Carrick Signs, Casalingo Restaurant, and Inspire Community Services.